NicoZweifel/btc-price-guessing-game/README.md

 ## Technical Decisions

-- The [app](/app) uses [next.js](https://nextjs.org/) combined with [tailwind](https://tailwindui.com/) as a web framework, as it allowed me to prototype relatively fast.
+- The [app](/app) uses [next.js](https://nextjs.org/) combined with [tailwind](https://tailwindui.com/), as it allowed me to prototype relatively fast.
 - [TradingView](https://www.tradingview.com/widget/advanced-chart/) is used to display an interactive OHLC Chart that uses Data from the [Bitstamp api](https://www.bitstamp.net/api/).
-- The Live Price displayed is using Live Market Order Data and the Guesses are evaluated against OHLC Data.
+- The live price displayed is using Live Market Order Data and the Guesses are evaluated against OHLC Data.
 All Data is from [Bitstamp](https://www.bitstamp.net/api/).
-- [redis](https://redis.io/) is used to persist/share/sync data.
-It is great for real time data or data types like ranking scores etc.
+- [redis](https://redis.io/) was chosen to persist/share/sync data because it is great for real time data or data types like rankings, scores etc.
 - [Pulumi](https://www.pulumi.com/docs/) is used to deploy to AWS.
 This project is using Fargate as there is no need to automatically scale.
 - [Cloudflare](https://www.cloudflare.com/) is used to manage the DNS record and SSL certificate.
 - [Jest](https://jestjs.io/) Was chosen to run tests.